apache/carbondata/docs/introduction.md

 - ##### Pre-Aggregate

-  CarbonData has concept of datamaps to assist in pruning of data while querying so that performance is faster.Pre Aggregate tables are kind of datamaps which can improve the query performance by order of magnitude.CarbonData will automatically pre-aggregae the incremental data and re-write the query to automatically fetch from the most appropriate pre-aggregate table to serve the query faster.
+  CarbonData has concept of datamaps to assist in pruning of data while querying so that performance is faster.Pre Aggregate tables are kind of datamaps which can improve the query performance by order of magnitude.CarbonData will automatically pre-aggregate the incremental data and re-write the query to automatically fetch from the most appropriate pre-aggregate table to serve the query faster.

 - ##### Time Series

-  CarbonData has built in understanding of time order(Year, month,day,hour, minute,second).Time series is a pre-aggregate table which can automatically roll-up the data to the desired level during incremental load and serve the query from the most appropriate pre-aggregate table.
+  CarbonData has built in understanding of time order(Year, month,day,hour, minute,second).
+Time series is a pre-aggregate table which can automatically roll-up the data to the desired level during incremental load and serve the query from the most appropriate pre-aggregate table.

 - ##### Bloom filter